What is Content Creation? A Beginner’s Guide

 User-Generated Content (UGC)

-User-generated content is any content created by real users — not the brand.
+User-generated content is any content created by real users, not the brand.
 Because it comes from actual customers or community members, it’s seen as more authentic and trustworthy.
 UGC can increase conversions, build social proof, and show potential customers what real experiences look like.
-Here are some examples:
+The most common forms include:

 • Testimonials: Personal success stories or feedback from customers.